seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/wait-for-internet) | [GitLab](https://gitlab.com/seanbreckenridge/wait-for-internet) | Rust

 Command line utility that waits till you have an internet connection.
 I use this multiple times daily since the I have multiple routers at my house depending on whether or not I'm connecting to my NAS/am upstairs or downstairs.
-Often like `wait-for-internet && <some command that requires an external connection>`.
+Often like `wait-for-internet && <some command that requires an external connection>`

 ### fuji